-Renfrewshire's Economic Investment Locations Role and function Challenges/Opportunities Glasgow Airport Nationally important passenger and air freight facility and centre for aircraft maintenance Surface access constrains the airport's passenger and business role.
+Renfrewshire's Economic Investment Locations Role and function Challenges/Opportunities Glasgow Airport Nationally important passenger and air freight facility and centre for aircraft maintenance.
+Surface access constrains the airport's passenger and business role.
 Future passenger/freight projections will require expansion into adjacent land to facilitate growth.
-Westway, Renfrew Significant industrial park for engineering particularly for the energy sector Constrained site access could be overcome by a connection across the White Cart River.
-New dock facility and 37,000 sq.m. of new floorspace has been given planning consent Inchinnan Business Park Significant location for engineering, technology and life sciences Business Park becoming developed out with limited sites for inward investment.
-Highly visible location next to the airport but limited public transport access Burnbrae and the Phoenix, Linwood Major regeneration opportunity Key strategic location to the west of Paisley and the airport, along the M8/A737 trunk road.
-The site has outline planning consent for over 50,000 sq.m of business and industrial space within a wider mixed use development Cart Corridor High quality urban business park.
-A key location for airport related businesses and users Immediately adjacent to Glasgow International Airport and within a short distance of Junction 28 of the M8.
-The second phase a 13.7 hectare site for mixed uses, including 20,000 sq.m of business and industrial uses has been given planning consent Murray Street, Paisley Locally important traditional industrial area Unmanaged area and has never attracted co-ordinated investment.
+Westway, Renfrew Significant industrial park for engineering particularly for the energy sector.
+Constrained site access could be overcome by a connection across the White Cart River.
+New dock facility and 37,000 sq.m. of new floorspace have been given planning consent.
+Inchinnan Business Park Significant location for engineering, technology and life sciences.
+Business Park becoming developed out with limited sites for inward investment.
+Highly visible location next to the airport but limited public transport provision.
+Land to north east of The Phoenix, Linwood Major regeneration opportunity.
+Key strategic location to the west of Paisley and the airport, along the M8/A737 trunk road.
+The site has outline planning consent for over 50,000 sq.m of business and industrial space within a wider mixed use development.
+Cart Corridor, Paisley High quality urban business park.
+A key location for airport related businesses and users.
+Immediately adjacent to Glasgow International Airport and within a short distance of Junction 28 of the M8.
+The second phase a 13.7 hectare site for mixed uses, including 20,000 sq.m of business and industrial uses has been given planning consent.
+Murray Street, Paisley Locally important traditional industrial area.
+Unmanaged area which has never attracted co- ordinated investment.
 Nevertheless with its proximity to Junction 29 of the M8 and Glasgow Airport there is significant potential to be realised in the area.
-The feasibility of a Business Improvement District will be explored with owners and occupiers

-Renfrewshire's Economic Investment Locations Role and function Challenges/Opportunities Paisley Town Centre Renfrewshire's administrative, civic and local business and financial centre Significant regeneration potential for the northern part of the town centre which has excellent rail access and links to the airport Bishopton Major regeneration opportunity Development is being led by new housing but includes 150,000 sq.m of employment related floorspace.
-New motorway access and a high quality environment will provide a significant new business park for Renfrewshire Hillington (including Deanside Freight depot) Large business park adjacent to the M8 The majority landowner is continuing to invest in the park to improve its facilities and environment to maintain its attractiveness to existing and new companies Braehead/Renfrew Riverside Key strategic investment location which has been subject of major regeneration Part of the site is within the Braehead strategic centre where better connectivity to the town centre and its proposed commercial facilities will benefit the area as an employment location Burnbrae (including Burnbrae Freight depot) Road/rail transfer facility Intermodal terminal providing road/rail freight transfers, removing an appreciable number of goods vehicles from the M8 in particular Erskine Riverside Local business park Serviced sites have remained undeveloped for several years.
-The area will be taken forward as a Transition Zone BASF, Hawkhead Road, Paisley Potential Eco - Industrial Park opportunity Well located sustainable site with access via rail and road.
-Masterplan development strategy in place which outlines employment opportunities for the long term including life sciences, green technologies, research and development and distribution and logistics
+Renfrewshire's Economic Investment Locations Role and function Challenges/Opportunities Paisley Town Centre Renfrewshire's administrative, civic and local business and financial centre.
+Significant regeneration potential for the northern part of the town centre which has excellent rail access and links to the airport.
+Bishopton Major regeneration opportunity.
+Development is being led by new housing but also includes 150,000 sq.m of employment related floorspace.
+New motorway access and a high quality environment will provide a significant new business park for Renfrewshire.
+Hillington (including Deanside Freight depot) Key strategic business park adjacent to the M8.
+The majority landowner is continuing to invest in the park to improve its facilities and environment to maintain its attractiveness to existing and new companies.
+The park provides a range of opportunities to provide premises at differing scales and for a wide range of businesses.
+Braehead/Renfrew Riverside Key strategic investment location which has been subject of major regeneration.
+Part of the site is within the Braehead Strategic Centre where better connectivity and its proposed commercial facilities will benefit the area as an employment location.
+Burnbrae Road/rail transfer facility.
+Intermodal terminal providing road/rail freight transfers, removing an appreciable number of goods vehicles from the M8 in particular.
+Erskine Riverside Local business park.
+Serviced sites have remained undeveloped for several years.
+The area will be taken forward as a Transition Zone.
+BASF, Hawkhead Road, Paisley Potential Eco - Industrial Park opportunity Well located sustainable site with access via rail and road.
+Masterplan development strategy in place which outlines employment opportunities in sectors such as life sciences, green technologies, research and development and distribution and logistics.